The Opportunity Centre is often seen as the ‘hub’ of activities here at DCSCL!

 Force Horse program, gymnastics, swimming, hikes, community outings, Yoga, etc.

 The Opportunity Centre is open weekdays, with some evenings and occasional weekends, depending on what is going on around the community and whether there is a demand for the service.
-For a look at the upcoming activities, please check out our Opportunity Centre Activity Calendar.
-For more information, please give us a call at (250) 784-8377.
+For a look at the upcoming activities, please check out The Scoop.
+For more information, please give us a call at (250) 782-8377.

 *Please note that individuals requiring specialized physical, health or behavioural supports, must be accompanied by their own support staff / caregiver while at the Centre and during activities.*